 It was savoury, sweet, and spicy, with an added crunch from the peanuts and shallots.
 The nuoc cham was incredibly tasty, and it took all my will power not to drink the remaining bit of sauce from bottom of the container after I had finished the noodles.

-I was getting full at this point, but couldn’t possibly leave after only trying one dish, so I grabbed a few small things to go.
-A mascarpone, tomato, and pesto tart from Artisan Foods, and coconut and dark chocolate bounty bites – which were basically a healthy version of a Bounty Bar – from Eat’n’mess.
+I was getting full at this point, but couldn’t possibly leave after only trying one dish, so I grabbed a few small things to go: a mascarpone, tomato, and pesto tart from Artisan Foods and coconut and dark chocolate bounty bites (which were basically a healthy version of a Bounty Bar) from Eat’n’mess.

 I was dying to try Bao London, but much to my dismay, they were closed when I arrived.
 Apparently they recently opened a shop in Soho, and their Netil Market stall is closed temporarily.

 Benny Buttons Organic Coconut Tea sells hot and cold coconut water-based beverages, with added ingredients like green tea, ginger, and blackcurrant.
 Even though I hadn’t been drinking the night prior, I opted for the ‘hangover cure’ which consists of fresh coconut water, organic lemon, apple cider vinegar, cayenne pepper, honey, ginger, and cinnamon brewed together and served as a tea.

 Despite my best efforts, I still have a long list of foods I want to try in London.
-Not only are there approximately a thousand more dishes I’d like to sample from the markets, but also from the endless amount of pop-up food locations around the city – like Kerb and Urban Food Fest.
+There are approximately a thousand more dishes I’d like to sample from the markets, and so many more from the endless amount of pop-up food venues across the city, like Kerb and Urban Food Fest.